 Capital Metro operates local public transportation service throughout Austin in some of its lowest density neighborhoods, connecting them to higher-frequency transit service and major destinations.
 Local public transportation services can complement the more frequent services by completing and extending their reach.
 These local public transportation services do not meet the requirements for higher levels of service, but the limited service provided is critical to those who need it most.
-Many people that do not have consistent access to a car or cannot afford one rely on Austin's public transportation service in providing this basic level of access to those who need it the most.
+Many people that do not have consistent access to a car or cannot afford one rely on Austin's public transportation system to get where they need to go.
+We must recognize the importance of local public transportation service in providing this basic level of access to those who need it the most.
 The City of Austin is working with Capital Metro to ensure transit can operate where it is needed and when it is needed.